 Traditional programming languages like C/C++ have been facing challenges with the build of concurrent programs and memory errors.
 Rust is good for performance.
-Network services that are sensitive to latency find that tail latencies are nearly nil while using Rust as there is no runtime garbage collection.
+Network services sensitive to latency find that tail latencies are nearly nil while using Rust as there is no runtime garbage collection.

 Microsoft agrees that Rust is the best alternative to C and C++ today.
-Rust is reliable due to its static compile-time garbage collector that prevents bugs that are normally accepted in C++, Java, and Python.
+Rust is reliable due to its static compile-time garbage collector that prevents bugs that are usually accepted in C++, Java, and Python.
 It also improves developer productivity and has built-in documentation, unit, and integration testing.

 Organizations are rushing to gain advantages of cloud computing.
 Rust is gaining popularity and is making inroads into building software for better cloud infrastructure.
 There are a few reasons that are catapulting the adoption of Rust language for Cloud.

 Some of the important reasons are as follows:

 No matter how much investment software companies may put into tooling and training their developers, "C++, at its core, is not a safe language.